akgunduz/dicon/README.md

 # Dicon - An HPC architecture for embedded systems

 The goal of this architecture is to divide a large-scale application into small chunks of work that are executed on embedded computers.
-The advantage of the system is that the increased number of computers that constitute the system helps distribute the risks associated with system sustainability across a larger number of sub-systems, improving the overall system reliability and efficiency.
+The advantage of the system is that the increased number of computers that constitute the system helps distribute the risks associated with system sustainability across a larger number of sub-systems, improving the overall system reliability, performance and efficiency.

-The architecture is designed as part of a master thesis for academical purposes, however it is considered appreciate for any kind of distributed projects using low cost embedded devices.
+The architecture is designed as part of a master thesis for academical purposes, however it is applicable for any kind of distributed task driven projects using low cost embedded devices.

 Development cycle has still open points and needs substantial improvements to cover all corner cases, So all contributions and suggestions in architectural design and help in development are welcome :)

 ### Quick Overview

-Architecture's main operation is based on collecting a target large-scale applications subtasks and distribute them to available embedded computers to be processed.
-In order to achieve that, first the application itself should be analyzed and divide into subtasks.
-At this point a kind of rule based structure is needed to make the architecture transparent to the target application.
+Architecture's main operation is based on collecting a target large-scale applications subtasks (processes) and distribute them to available embedded computers to be processed.
+In order to achieve that, first the application itself should be analyzed and divide into processes.
+At this point a rule based structure is needed to make the architecture transparent to the target application.
 In this way application creator is the main responsable for defining the rules and decompose the target application to subtasks.
-Analyze process includes dependency tracking functionality based on **Kahn's** algorithm and it creates dependency map of the rules that depends each other.
+Analyze process step includes dependency tracking functionality based on **Kahn's** algorithm and it creates dependency map of the rules that depends each other.

 The architecture consist of three main modules; **Distributor, Collector(s), Node(s)**